 On the other hand social networks and friendships develop.
 People experience themselves as a part of a cheerful and powerful community, to which contribute their individual part.
 In the group, basic social abilities can be practiced.
-The group members form a kind of social system that is very close to real life, because the group had grown naturally and is almost free from authorities.
+The group members form a kind of social system that is very close to real life, because the group hat grown naturally and is almost free from authorities.
+From next year on, not only the soccer team will support all these needs of mental health service users in Munich, but also the project 'Regenbogen Aktiv'.
+Hopefully it won't be a unique pilot project for a long time.
+These day-structuring facilities will give us the chance to offer additional kinds of sport, e.g. tradition martial arts, fitness and dancing.